hashicorp/terraform-provider-awscc/docs/resources/gamelift_game_session_queue.md

 Optional:

-- `allowed_locations` (List of String) A list of locations to allow game session placement in, in the form of AWS Region codes such as us-west-2.
+- `allowed_locations` (List of Dynamic) A list of locations to allow game session placement in, in the form of AWS Region codes such as us-west-2.

 <a id="nestedatt--player_latency_policies"></a>